WizenedEngineering/BoilerWaterCirculation/setup&how_to_run.md

 In detail:

-1.maximum number of iterations\n
+1.maximum number of iterations

 the program "wsc.exe" calculates the flow in the different tubes in an iteration.
 This gives the maximum number of iterations.
 Usually the result or close to the result is got within 100 iteration steps.

-2.tolerance\n
+2.tolerance

 If the difference of sum of all flows between this and the last iteration step is below this tolerance, the calculation will be stopped.
 Another stopping criterion is the maximum percentual flow difference in the branches.
 A number between 0.1 and 1. is a good starting point.

-3.control parameter for protocol file\n
+3.control parameter for protocol file

 If there is a problem during calculation the program stops (leaving sometimes cryptic messages like "Error in H2O.enthalpy t < 0 degC") This example means that the function for water and steam properties should calculate the enthalpy at a temperature below freezing point.
 This function doesn't know which other function called it and why and where it got a temperature below 0 degC.
 For this reason part of the calculation process can be written to a protocol file, named f.i.
 "Boiler2.pro".
 As writing everything can produce **HUGE** files that are even unreadable, certain subset can be written.
 | show | index |
 | ----------- | ----------- |